ORNL/cpp-proposals-pub/P0009/lewg-review-11-21.md

 ## Viability of customization points
 - One of the primary design concerns of `mdspan` are customization points
 - orthogonalization of pointer, access and layout allows for maximum flexibility
+- compared to Kokkos `mdspan` predecessor it is significantly easier to leverage customization points
+  - one of our most complex special use cases are "ensemble types" which are runtime sized and stored interleaved
+  - in previous Kokkos version that required 3k lines of special code, now with `mdspan` down to 300

 ### Simple Access Modifications